dror27/dk-shack/vol2/songs/en/Dirtbag For Your Lovin.md

 It’s ‘cause I’m drinking like a fool\
 \
 Who can only write when cooking\
-who’s enchanted with the blues\
+Who’s enchanted with the blues\
 Always looking for a stranger\
 Instead of spending time with you\
 \